 What to do if your cholesterol level is high

-The most effective way to lower your cholesterol is to reduce the amount of animal fat in your diet by various means.
+The most effective way to lower your LDL cholesterol is to reduce the amount of saturated fat and follow a healthy diet.
+You could:

-choose lean cuts of meat and remove all visible fat
+- Choose lean cuts of meat and remove visible fat

 How high is high?